-Cod contains almost 500 mg of potassium while Alaska Pollock has 375 mg.
+Cod provides more than pollock.
 Potassium is beneficial for reducing sodium intake.
-It helps the body reduce fluids and rids excess sodium 10.
+It helps the body reduce fluids and rids excess sodium 9.
 This process helps to reduce blood pressure.

 They established a list of best choices, good choices and ones to avoid based on their mercury levels.
-Therefore does Alaska Pollock or cod have more mercury?
+Let’s take a look at pollock and cod mercury levels.

 Alaska Pollock vs Cod: Tastes and Textures

 The way a fish taste plays a huge decision when deciding between two fish to eat for recipes.
-Therefore, let’s take a close look at the difference between the taste of Alaska Pollock and cod?
+Therefore, let’s take a close look at the difference between the taste of the two fish

-Alaska Pollock is more mild tasting than cod.
-Cod’s flavor is slightly stronger and little sweeter.
+Pollock has a milder flavor than cod.
+Cod’s flavor is slightly stronger and a little sweeter.

 Alaska Pollock has a mild, non-fishy taste.
-Alaska Pollock is good for people who dislike a fishy taste.
+It is good for people who dislike a fishy taste.

 Cod has a mild, non-fishy taste.
 It also has a mild to sweet flavor.
-Cod is good for people who want to avoid a fishy tasting seafood or strong taste.
+It is good for people who want to avoid a fishy tasting seafood or strong taste.

-The difference between the tastes of Alaska Pollock and cod are not large, and most people wouldn’t consider them to be much different.
+The difference between their tastes are not large, and most people wouldn’t consider them to be much different.
 A side-by-side taste test may be necessary to pick out the difference, so that’s what I did.

-What’s the difference between Atlantic Pollock and cod’s textures?
 Cod is firmer than Alaska pollock’s tender to firm texture.
-Cod’s firmer texture holds together better when grilling or searing.
-A cod fillet is thicker than Alaska Pollock and both have large flakes.
+The firmer texture holds together better when grilling or searing.
+A cod fillet is thicker than Pollock and both have large flakes.

 A properly cooked cod is flaky, firm and moist.
 The Pacific cods have more moisture to them than Atlantic cods.
-Cod fillets have large flakes and are thicker than many others.
+Their fillets have large flakes and are thicker than many others.

-Atlantic Pollock is flaky and tender.
-Their fillets are a little thinner than cods and doesn’t hold together as well when cooked.
+Pollock is flaky and tender.
+Pollock fillets are a little thinner and doesn’t hold together as well when cooked.

 Sometimes you won’t have the exact fish for a recipe, or the seafood section of the supermarket doesn’t have what you need.
-Especially Alaska Pollock, which is more difficult to find of the two fish.
+Especially Pollock, which is more difficult to find of the two fish.
 Therefore, let’s examine if one fish can substitute for the other.

-Alaska Pollock can substitute for cod due to their similar mild tastes.
-Alaska Pollock can be used for many of the same cooking methods as cod like frying, poaching, broiling and baking.
-Alaska Pollock is more tender and will fall apart easier when cooking.
+Pollock can substitute for cod due to their similar mild tastes.
+It can be used for many of the same cooking methods as cod like frying, poaching, broiling and baking.
+Pollock is more tender and will fall apart easier when cooking.